EmilioOlivastri/calibmar/README.md

 - Apriltag detection using the more robust Kalibr library;
 - Given a video, produce a set of images for the calibration (for GoPro mainly);
 - Stream edge detection for better mechanical alignment of camera in dome;
+- Integration of undistortion estimation code within the Calibmar application;

 ### How to use the undistortion estimation code
 The code is in the folder app/undistortion and is named "undistortion_estimation.cpp".